devprabal/dotfiles-voidlinux/README.md

+*Although I am using Void Linux, this guide should also help (as is, or, in a minimum-modified form) other Linux-based OS users to understand or perform common tweaks/tasks.*

+---

 ## Getting the iso (Void Linux)

 The default mirror is too slow for me, so I used the "New York" Tier 1 mirror listed in their official documentation.